nitimasaigal/Project-9-LLM-News-Research-Tool/README.md

 Prerequisites

-Before running the project, we need to ensure that we have the following dependencies installed: Python (version 3.6 or higher), Streamlit (pip install streamlit), langchain, openai, newsapi
+Before running the project, we need to ensure that we have the following dependencies installed: Python (version 3.6 or higher), Streamlit (pip install streamlit), langchain, openai, newsapi.
+We need to make Openai API Key and NewsAPI Key.

 Project Structure